miloradova95/CCL3/README.md

 ----------------------------------------------------------------------------------------------------------------

+# Initial Mockup

 ![Mock up](./Mock%20up/Initial%20Mock%20up.png)

 # Heuristic Evaluation

-The heuristic evaluation is based on the initial mockup above
+The heuristic evaluation is based on the initial mockup.

 ### 1. Visibility of System Status: